 We want everyone who visits our website to be able to access the full range of services available, regardless of their skill or technology.

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.
+This website and supporting applications are partially compliant with the Web Content Accessibility Guidelines version 2.2 AA standard, due to the non-compliance(s) and/exemptions listed below.

-Non compliance with the accessibility regulations
+Non-compliance with the accessibility regulations

 Main site